 Workstation Ergonomics

 To adopt good gestures and posture at work, having an ergonomic workstation is essential.
-A good layout of the workspace should allow easy and comfortable access to all the necessary equipment.
-You should position your keyboard, mouse and phone so that you do not have to stretch your arms or bend uncomfortably to reach them.
-You can use ergonomic accessories such as a lumbar support for your chair, a wrist rest for your keyboard and mouse, and adjust the height of your screen so that it is at the height of your eyes, to maintain good posture naturally.
+A good workspace layout should allow easy and comfortable access to all necessary equipment.
+You should position your keyboard, mouse, and phone so that you don't have to stretch your arms or bend uncomfortably to reach them.
+You can use ergonomic accessories such as lumbar support for your chair, a wrist rest for your keyboard and mouse, and adjust the height of your screen so that it's at eye level to naturally maintain good posture.

 Here are 2 simple stretches to do during breaks

-Back Stretch : In a seated position, place your hands behind your head and slowly lean forward, rounding your back slightly.
+Back Stretch : In a seated position, place your hands behind your head and slowly lean forward, slightly rounding your back.
 Hold this position for 15 to 30 seconds.
-This stretch helps loosen your back muscles and improve flexibility.
+This stretch helps loosen back muscles and improve flexibility.

 Exercises to strengthen the back and neck

 Back Extension : Lie on your stomach with your arms at your sides.
-Slowly lift your head, shoulders, and chest off the floor while keeping your feet on the floor.
+Slowly lift your head, shoulders, and chest off the floor while keeping your feet firmly planted.
 Hold this position for 5 to 10 seconds, then return to the starting position.
 Repeat this exercise 10 times.
-This exercise strengthens the lower back muscles.
+This exercise strengthens your lower back muscles.

-Relaxation and Breathing Techniques Incorporating relaxation and breathing exercises into your routine can help reduce pain and help you relax.
-You can practice deep breathing at your office or at home.
+Relaxation and Breathing Techniques Incorporating relaxation and breathing exercises into your routine can help reduce pain and relax you.
+You can practice deep breathing at your office or home.
 Inhale through your nose, filling your lungs, then exhale slowly through your mouth, emptying your lungs.
 Repeat 5 to 10 times to reduce stress and tension.

-If you want more exercises for back pain, stress and to stay active at the office, you can check out our article: 10 Exercises with a Ball at the Office: For an Active and Balanced Life.
+If you'd like more exercises for back pain, stress, and staying active at the office, check out our article: 10 Exercises with a Ball at the Office: For an Active and Balanced Life.

-Finally, to maintain your health at work, you just need to adopt good posture, integrate stretching and muscle strengthening exercises into your routine, stay active and have an ergonomic workstation if you work in an office.
+Ultimately, maintaining your health at work is as simple as adopting good posture, incorporating stretching and muscle strengthening exercises into your routine, staying active, and having an ergonomic workstation if you work in an office.